Talus-Network/move-binding/sui-move-runtime/README.md

 - `commit`: builds a full `Transaction`, signs it, submits it, and waits for checkpoint inclusion.
   It requests `effects.bcs` so the runtime can decode `TransactionEffects` and refresh handles.
+  If checkpoint waiting times out (or the checkpoint stream errors), `commit` still returns a `Receipt` with `digest` + any decoded effects, and marks the finality as observed `Executed`.
 - `simulate`: calls `simulate_transaction` with checks enabled.
 No signature is required and the chain is not mutated.
 Handles are not updated.
 - `inspect`: calls `simulate_transaction` with checks disabled and asks RPC for